 watch lots of demos and know who the groups were, but didn't meet any of my

 fellow sceners until I went to EU or until they came to Syntax!

 What are achievement are you most proud of in the scene?

-very proud of some of the things I managed to pull out of RSIDM but apparently
+Probably Syntax Party Invite or the music for a 4k I made recently with a fellow scener from Finland.
+I'm quietly very proud of some of the things I managed to pull out of RSIDM but apparently that's forbidden!

 Music wise, winning the music compo at Evoke.